 Did you know that children from violent homes often display a variety of behavioral characteristics as a result of living in an unpredictable environment?
 Many of these characteristics are similar to those exhibited by children who have been abused in other ways.

-Recent studies show that 1 in 4 girls and 1 in 7 boys are sexually abused before they reach the age of 18 years, and that in homes where domestic violence is present, 50% of children living in those homes are abused physically and/or emotionally.
+Recent studies show that 1 in 4 girls and 1 in 7 boys are sexually abused before they reach the age of 18 years.

 Characteristics of Children Suffering from Sexual Abuse